HomeCase studies › Leadership & Team

 What does losing a server actually cost?

-The annual damage exceeds $80,000 USD, none of it appearing on a single P&L line.
-In every Masterestaurant diagnostic, the same blind spot shows up: the owner believes payroll costs $X, when the real figure is $X plus a 34% invisible turnover surcharge.
-Diego F. Parra built the MR Turnover Cost Calculator (CASH toolkit) to break that number into six components: interviews, paperwork, training, low-productivity period, service errors, and Google rating erosion.
-Once operators see the total in dollars, the case for investing in retention stops being abstract.
-Prevention — structured onboarding plus monthly 1:1s — runs at roughly $320 USD in management time the first month, making it 8 times cheaper than a single replacement.
-Raising the base salary is the most common move — and the least effective when used in isolation.
+The annual damage tops $80,000 USD, and none of it shows up on a single P&L line: the owner thinks payroll costs $X, when the real number is $X plus a 34% invisible turnover surcharge.
+Diego F. Parra built the MR Turnover Cost Calculator, inside Masterestaurant's CASH toolkit, to break that figure into six components — interviews, paperwork, training, the low-productivity period, service errors, and Google rating erosion.
+Once an operator sees the total in dollars, investing in retention stops sounding abstract and starts sounding like basic math.
+Raising the base salary is the move I see most often, and the least effective one when it stands alone.
+An 8-12% payroll increase cuts turnover by an average of 12 percentage points for four to six months, then the curve returns to baseline without exception.

 The reactive mistake: why raising salaries alone doesn't work